-I’ve been writing all my life in one form or another but I only found the courage to send it out into the world, filled with trepidation in 2016 and as pieces began to get published, I sent them out in earnest.
+I’ve been writing all my life in one form or another but only found the courage to send it out into the world, filled with trepidation, in 2016 and as pieces began to get published, I sent out more.

-I’ve written short stories, flash fiction, travel and opinion pieces and some of these have been published in The Irish Times in print in The Gloss Magazine, The Irish Examiner, Woman’s Way magazine, The Sunday Independent, The Telegraph, and online on Writing.ie, Silverbirchpress.wordpress.com and KanturkArts.ie.
+I’ve written short stories, flash fiction, travel and opinion pieces and these have been published in The Irish Times in print, in The Gloss Magazine, The Irish Examiner, Woman’s Way magazine, The Sunday Independent, The Telegraph, and online on Writing.ie, Silverbirchpress.wordpress.com and KanturkArts.ie.

 The big news in 2018 – I was shortlisted in the Benedict Kiely Short Story Competition, the Iceland Writers Retreat and I had a piece in a BOOK – Teachers Who Write, An Anthology.
 I won a bursary to the John Hewitt Summer School, a scholarship to Aurora Writing Retreat and a Greywood Arts Residency.

 One of the first pieces I had published was a story for Arnott’s Department store in Dublin to celebrate their 175th birthday.
-I was asked to come into the store to record it and it formed part of a video exhibition run by the Little Museum of Dublin on display in the store in the Spring and Summer of 2018.
+The piece was recorded and it formed part of a video exhibition run by the Little Museum of Dublin and was on display in the store in the Spring and Summer of 2018.